Keyhole Imaging: Non-Line-of-Sight Imaging and Tracking of Moving Objects Along a Single Optical Path

 We seek to recover an estimate of the unknown albedo, $\albedo$ from the observations $\mathbf{y}_1,...\mathbf{y}_L$.
 This can be done by maximizing the log likelihood of the observed measurements

 where $\mathbf{y}=[\mathbf{y}_1,...\mathbf{y}_L]$ and $\mathbf{\trans}=[\mathbf{\trans}_1,...\mathbf{\trans}_L]$.

-Maximizing the objective \eqref{eqn:ML} directly is numerically unstable.
+Maximizing the objective \eqref{eqn:ML} directly is numerically unstable; without an excellent initialization, $p(\mathbf{y}|\albedo)$ will start near $0$ and one is tasked with maximizing the $\log$ of $0$.
 Instead, in this work we utilize EM, which efficiently maximizes \eqref{eqn:ML} by solving a series of easy-to-solve least squares problems.
 In particular, EM iteratively applies two steps: (1) an expectation step in which an estimated conditional distribution of $\mathbf{\trans}$ is used to form a lower bound to the log likelihood, and (2) a maximization step, which estimates the albedo given the current conditional distribution of $\mathbf{\trans}$.

 \textbf{EM Algorithm for Keyhole Imaging}